-To earn the ENERGY STAR® label, a home must meet guidelines for energy efficiency set by Natural Resources Canada (NRCan).
+To earn the ENERGY STAR label, a home must meet guidelines for energy efficiency set by Natural Resources Canada (NRCan).
 These homes are on average 20 per cent more energy efficient than homes built to the current building code.
-ENERGY STAR® qualified homes save you money, improve the quality and comfort of your home, and protect the environment.
+Choosing an ENERGY STAR certified home can save you money, improve the quality and comfort of your home, and protect the environment.

 No, most of the features that make a home energy efficient are ‘behind the walls’ – things like sealed ducts, improved insulation and high-performance windows.
 But while you may not be able to see the differences with your eyes, you’ll certainly feel it with greater comfort and lower utility bills.